clnmcgrw/kindred/readme.md

 ### Configuration

-Install `@hubspot/cms-cli` locally and add a hubspot.config.yml file to root of the project More info about @hubspot/cms-cli - https://www.npmjs.com/package/@hubspot/cms-cli
+Install `@hubspot/cms-cli` globally and add a hubspot.config.yml file to root of the project More info about @hubspot/cms-cli - https://www.npmjs.com/package/@hubspot/cms-cli

 ### Project Directories

 * `hs-cms-files` - files that will sync with file manager
 * `magnetic-creative` - entire folder structure syncs with same folder in design manager
-* `src` - css and javascript assets
+* `src` - css and javascript assets (served locally during dev)

 ### Commands